rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 [taxonomies]
 tags = ["vim", "shell"]
 +++
-I recently migrated from a Vim and tmux work environment to one using only [Neovim](https://github.com/neovim/neovim).
+I recently migrated from a Vim and tmux work environment to one using only [Neovim](https://github.com/neovim/neovim){% inline_note() %}Using [Vim 8](https://www.vim.org/vim-8.1-released.php) or newer should be fine as well, but I make no guarantees.{% end %}.
 In this article, I will discuss some of the issues I had with my old workflow, and why this transition resolved some of these problems.

 ## My work environment with Vim and tmux